Guatemala Highland Value Chain Alliance

-The Guatemalan highland areas have excellent potential for high quality vegetable production, but families here have struggled with poverty for generations.
-Childhood malnutrition in the highlands is measured by the United Nations Children’s Fund at 70%
+The Guatemalan highland areas have excellent potential for high-quality vegetable production, but families here have struggled with poverty for generations.
+Childhood malnutrition in the highlands is measured by the United Nations Children’s Fund at 70%.

-The Guatemala Highland Value Chain Development Alliance brings together world-class expertise on sustainable agriculture, poverty alleviation and agribusiness with market demand and technical assistance to improve small-scale vegetable production and benefit rural communities in the region of Sololá, Guatemala.
+The Guatemala Highland Value Chain Development Alliance brought together world-class expertise on sustainable agriculture, poverty alleviation and agribusiness with market demand and technical assistance to improve small-scale vegetable production and benefit rural communities in the region of Sololá, Guatemala.

-The project has reached 11 highland communities with:
+The project reached 11 highland communities, providing:

 - Increased access to capital through a revolving fund